usi-verification-and-security/athena/README.md

 ATHENA has been developed for a Linux environment and requires the following dependencies:

   * [GNU Parallel] to execute the selected tools.
-  * [Python 3] to gatherand display the results obtained.
+  * [Python 3] to gather and display the results obtained.
   * [gnuplot] to produce plots on demand.

 ## Instructions